-Design and location of the electrical-control panels varied widely; in general those with electrically-operated pulleys had a pendant unit fitted above the headstock combined with stand-mounted controls (either in the centre or below the screwcutting gearbox) and generally on etched aluminum panels; others had controls confined just to the stand Many lathes, especially those purchased for training workshops, were fitted with an unreliable full-length pneumatically-operated foot switch fitted to the front of the stand at floor level.
+Design and location of the electrical-control panels varied widely; in general, those with electrically-operated pulleys had a pendant unit fitted above the headstock combined with stand-mounted controls (either in the centre or below the screwcutting gearbox) and usually shown on etched aluminum panels; others had controls confined to the stand.
+Many lathes, especially those purchased for training workshops, were fitted with an unreliable, full-length pneumatically-operated foot switch fitted to the front of the stand at floor level.

-The screwcutting gearbox drove a 3 mm or 8 t.p.i. leadscrew (with needle-roller thrust bearings) and a separate power shaft, the latter usually (but by no means always) fitted with a most useful automatic disengage to the saddle drive.
-The gearbox was a comprehensive affair with multi-lever operation, some of which had to be moved with the lathe stationary and other when it was working, allowing an instant change of sliding or surfacing speed.
-However, before operating the gearbox in this way a careful reading of the maker's operating instructions is essential: it is not safe just to play with the levers and "see what happens".
+The screwcutting gearbox drove either a 3 mm or 8 t.p.i. leadscrew (with needle-roller thrust bearings) and a separate power shaft, the latter usually (but by no means always) fitted with a most useful automatic disengage to the saddle drive.
+The gearbox was a comprehensive affair with multi-lever operation, some of which had to be moved with the spindle stationary and others when it was turning and the changewheels in mesh - the arrangement allowing an instant change of sliding or surfacing speed.
+However, before operating the gearbox in this way a careful reading of the maker's operating instructions is essential: it is not safe just to play with the levers with the lathe running and "see what happens" - what "happens" may shatter the gearbox.
 On the metric box 72 pitches were available from 0.2 to 7.0 mm and on the English box 48 from 4 to 224 t.p.i.
 Feeds along the bed ranged from 0.03 mm to 2.14 mm or 0.0014" to 0.030" per revolution of the spindle.

-While most 280 lathes had metric cross and top-slide feed screws a few were produced to inch specification and some carried dual dials, with metric on the inner ring and inch on the outer.
+While most 280 lathes had metric cross and top-slide feed screws, a few were produced to inch specification and some carried dual dials, with metric on the inner ring and inch on the outer.
 The tailstock was particularly strong and, because it carried a No. 3 Morse taper, drill shanks were far less likely to slip and ruin the spindle.
-Whilst all the handwheels - carriage, compound slide rest and tailstock - were in metal with a durable plastic coating, they tended (unfortunately) to be retained by cheap and nasty spring-dowel pins.
+All the handwheels - carriage, compound slide rest and tailstock - were in metal with a durable plastic coating, but retained by cheap and nasty spring-dowel pins.

-Late-model Viceroy lathes offered a good quality of construction and general specification that, whilst not up to the standard of a Colchester Chipmaster, was available at a considerably lower price and represented excellent value for money.
-Little-known and underrated they offer terrific value second-hand.
+Late-model Viceroy lathes offered a generally good quality of construction and a very decent specification that - while not up to the standard of a Colchester Chipmaster - was available at a considerably lower price and represented excellent value for money.
+Little-known and underrated, they offer terrific value second-hand.

-If you have one of these lathes and its specifications differs from those described, the writer would be interested to hear from you..
+If you have one of these lathes and its specification differs from those described, the writer would be interested to hear from you..

 Now I've owned and used my 280 Synchro for nearly a year, can I offer a few comments to add to your own on the topic?

-Generally, I like it a lot, its accurate, relatively quiet, except at the highest speed setting, thanks to a combination of belt primary drive and steel/Delron back gears, and can take off serious amounts of metal, for a home workshop lathe.
-Mine is 3 phase run off an elderly inverter, and is the model with 12 speeds controlled by the lever at the top, so I don't have any issues with the 3 phase speed control motor which the VS model is prone too when inverter driven.
+Generally, I like it a lot, it's accurate, relatively quiet, except at the highest speed setting, thanks to a combination of belt primary drive and steel/Delron back gears, and (for a home-workshop lathe) can take off serious amounts of metal.
+Mine is 3-phase, run off an elderly inverter and is the model with 12 speeds controlled by the lever at the top, so I don't have any issues with the 3-phase speed control motor which the VS model is prone too when inverter driven.

-Like late model TDS1 lathe, the Synchro is fitted with a safety auto trip on the longitudinal feeds, and this seems to work well, though Denford emphasis that its only a safety device.
-For accurate working to a shoulder a carriage stop is used.
+Like late model TDS1 lathe, the Synchro is fitted with a safety auto trip on the longitudinal feeds, and this seems to work well, though Denford emphasise that it's only a safety device and not to be used as an auto-stop mechanism during regular work.
+For accurate working to a shoulder an adjustable carriage stop is used.
 Curiously, according to the Denford Forum for all Viceroy lathes, some TDS 1 machines had an auto knock off on screwcutting as well, but as this worked by means of a rack mechanism opening the half nuts, and taking about 1/2" of travel to do so, this must only have been intended as a safety device, and not as Denford's equivalent of the Ainjest, for rapid thread cutting up to a shoulder.
 As yet I haven't heard of a 280 with this feature, but as the aprons appear identical, I can see no reason why not.